 It will be the rare situation where you will go wrong choosing a survival knife.
 They are so versatile, so balanced and so well adapted to the possible tasks and chores you might have to handle there is little reason to not choose a survival knife over a machete.

-Your survival knife will be just as suited to batoning through branches in order to process firewood, as it will be engaged in the fine task of feathering bark for tinder.
+Your survival knife will be just as suited to batoning through branches in order to process firewood, as it will be engaged in the fine task of feathering bark for tinder, or prepping fruits and vegetables for dinner.

 You can use your survival knife both for preparing food, chopping, cutting and skinning and also for catching your food by employing it as a spear.